Păstorel Teodoreanu: Gastronomice years

 More officially, Teodoreanu published two sketch story volumes: in 1931, Mici satisfacții ("Small Satisfactions") with Cartea Românească; in 1933, with Editura Națională Ciornei—Rosidor, Un porc de câine ("A Swine of a Dog").
+His work also included a translation of Alfred de Musset's play, Le Chandelier, used by Ion Sava in his stage production at Iași (1932).
+Around that time, he agreed to join the National Agrarian Party (PNA), out of respect for Goga, who was its chairman.
+Active for a while within the PNA's Iași section (which only had some ten members in all), he ridiculed its chairman Florin Sion, asking his party colleagues Sadoveanu and Ion Petrovici to take over; he eventually lost interest and quit the group.
+He had additionally had a running dispute with Lumea, and had rallied with the rival city newspaper, Opinia.

 Eventually, Teodoreanu left Moldavia behind, and moved to Bucharest, where he rented a Grivița house.
 With help from the cultural policy-maker, General Nicolae M. Condiescu, he was employed as a book reviewer for The Royal Foundations Publishing House, under manager Alexandru Rosetti.
 He also became a professional food critic for the literary newspaper Adevărul Literar și Artistic, with a column he named Gastronomice ("Gastronomics"), mixing real and imaginary recipes.
 It was in Bucharest that he met and befriended Maria Tănase, Romania's leading female vocalist.
 Still indulging in his pleasures, Teodoreanu was living beyond his means, pestering Călinescu and Cezar Petrescu with requests for loans, and collecting from all his own debtors.
 Ibrăileanu, who still enjoyed Teodoreanu's capers and appreciated his talent, sent him for review his novel, Adela.
 Păstorel lost and barely recovered the manuscript, then, in his drunken escapades, forgot to review it, delaying its publication.